 Our consolidated bonds and loans were ¥985.7 billion as of March 31, 2018.
 In connection with the Shire Acquisition, on May 8, 2018, we entered into a dollar-denominated 364-Day Bridge Credit Agreement (the "Bridge Credit Agreement"), with aggregate commitments of \$30.85 billion, to finance a portion of the funds required for the Shire Acquisition.
 Subsequently, on June 8, 2018, we entered into a Term Loan Credit Agreement (the "Term Loan Credit Agreement") with an aggregate commitment of \$7.5 billion, and reduced commitments under the Bridge Credit Agreement by the same amount.
-On October 26, 2018, we entered into a Senior Short Term Loan Facility Agreement (the "SSTL"), with aggregate commitments of ¥500.0 billion, and reduced the commitments under the Bridge Credit Agreement, the SSTL and the Bridge Credit Agreement (as may be further reduced by reference to the Notes and any Potential Future Notes and subject to any additional refinancing) at the time of the closing of the Shire Acquisition.
-Furthermore, following the completion of the Shire Acquisition, we may refinance all or a portion of the amounts borrowed under the SSTL pursuant to a Subordinated Syndicated Loan Agreement (the "Subordinated Loan Agreement") entered into on October 26, 2018, with aggregate commitments of ¥500.0 billion, subject to our ability to obtain alternative financing.
+On October 26, 2018, we entered into a Senior Short Term Loan Facility Agreement (the "SSTL"), with aggregate commitments of ¥500.0 billion, and reduced the commitments under the Bridge Credit Agreement by \$4.5 billion.
+On November 15, 2018, we priced the offering of the Euro Notes.
+Details of the pricing terms of the Euro Notes are given under "Summary-The Offering-Euro Notes."
+We expect to reduce the amount of commitments under the Bridge Credit Agreement by \$4.5 billion.
+Agreement by reference to the amount of the total aggregate proceeds of the Euro Notes and the Notes offered hereby.
+We expect to draw down on the commitments to the Term Loan Credit Agreement, the SSTL and the Bridge Credit Agreement (as may be further reduced by reference to the Euro Notes and the Notes and subject to any additional refinancing) at the time of the closing of the Shire Acquisition.
+Furthermore, following the completion of the

+Shire Acquisition, we may refinance all or a portion of the amounts borrowed under the SSTL pursuant to a Subordinated Syndicated Loan Agreement (the "Subordinated Loan Agreement") entered into on October 26, 2018, with aggregate commitments of ¥500.0 billion, subject to our ability to obtain alternative financing.
 Moreover, subject to any potential refinancing or repurchases completed prior to closing (if any), following the Shire Acquisition, Shire's consolidated borrowings and capital leases, which totaled \$19.5 billion as of December 31, 2017, would be included in our consolidated balance sheet.
 This significant amount of aggregate debt and the substantial amount of cash required for payments of interest and principal could adversely affect our liquidity.
 Furthermore, we are required to comply with certain covenants within various financing arrangements and violations of such covenants may require the acceleration and immediate repayment of the indebtedness, which may in turn have a material adverse effect on our financial condition.